An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 where if no such maximizer exists, then we simply set

+(Throughout all numerical case studies in this work, we set $w=7$ which is MATLAB's default value for \texttt{stdfilt()}.)
 Notice that for larger values of $\delta$ we allow for more relaxed or smaller lags, while for smaller tolerance values we push the adaptive lag values towards their predefined upper bound, $b$.
 Per our methodology, and as noted in \eqref{eq:adaptlaginfodef1}, we have that $\forall n\in\mathbb{N}$, $L_n\in\{0,1,\ldots,b\}$.

 As aforementioned, it is possible to instead use the sequence of information gains directly to define the adaptive lag,